What is a Central Air Conditioner? Important Details You Should Know

 Common Problems with Central Air Conditioners

 In terms of maintenance, central air conditioners need a professional touch.
-However, there are many minor issues that you could easily fix by yourself.
-If the central AC isn’t working properly, you have to look for the problem before coming up with a solution.
+However, there are many minor issues that you could quickly fix by yourself.
+If the central AC isn’t working correctly, you have to look for the problem before coming up with a solution.

 Here are the common problems along with possible cause and solution: